TEST 2: Verifying Throttle Position Sensor Has Power

 OK, here are the test steps:

-Probe the TPS connector wire that connects to the TP sensor's pin #3 with the black multimeter test lead.
-The TP sensor connector can be connected or not to the sensor.
+Probe the TPS connector wire that connects to the TP sensor's pin #1 with the black multimeter test lead.
+The wire that connects to pin #1 of the connector is the BLK wire.

 Now, with the red multimeter test lead, probe the battery positive (+) terminal.

-Once again, when everything is ready, have your helper turn the Key to its ON position but don't start the engine.
+Turn the Key to its ON position but don't start the engine.
+This will power up the PCM.

 Let's examine your multimeter test result: